 5. Tap on Allow

 Once you done with that, you will see Allow or Block option on your TV with your smartphone name.
 Simply select Allow on your Roku tv, and you will see a Smartphone screen on Roku.

 That is how you can use Roku Screen Mirroring to cast Android smartphone screens on big tv screens using Roku.

 See Also: How to stream Kodi on Google Chromecast

-Like Android devices, if you have Windows Laptop running on Windows 8.1 or Windows 10, you can mirror laptop screen on Roku.
+Like Android devices, if you have Windows Laptop running on Windows 10 or 11, you can mirror laptop screen on Roku.
 That is even more useful as you can surf the web on your tv.
 Like, if you shopping for the holiday season, you can mirror laptop screen on Roku so that all the family members can see what is new this holiday season?
 It is fun to shop online with family and friends.

-To mirror the laptop screen on Roku, first, make sure your laptop is running either on Windows 8.1 or Windows 10 and also, Roku screen mirroring is enabled.
-Once it gets done, Press Windows Key + P key (Windows 10) to open the Project option on your laptop.
-Here you would find a couple of options.
+To mirror the laptop screen on Roku, first, make sure your laptop is running either on Windows 10 or above and also, Roku screen mirroring is enabled.

 Screen mirroring on Roku is a great experience but if you are looking for a device just to mirror screen of your smartphone/tablet, Roku is not for you.
 There are many devices that offer you a better experience than Roku Screen mirroring.